 If you have any questions about Encyclopaedia Britannica, please let us know.

-On October 23rd the Zinio for Libraries app will stop providing access to our RBdigital magazines.
+On Monday 11 December, the Zinio for Libraries app will stop providing access to our RBdigital magazines.
 From that date it will be locked to users.
 Previously the app was going to finish in October, but the date has been extended.

 When you open it, the app will display this message: